OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-01.md

 ## 1 Timothy 1:5

-But the goal of our instruction is love from a pure heart, from a good conscience, and from a sincere faith.
+The aim of our instruction is love that comes from a pure heart, a good conscience, and a sincere faith.

 ## 1 Timothy 1:6

-Some people have strayed from these things and have turned aside to fruitless discussion,
+Some individuals have deviated from these principles and have turned to meaningless discussions,

 ## 1 Timothy 1:7

-wanting to be teachers of the Law, even though they do not understand either what they are saying or the matters about which they make confident assertions.
+desiring to be teachers of the Law, though they do not comprehend what they are saying or the subjects about which they make confident claims.

 ## 1 Timothy 1:8